hrolfrc/bib-ami/doc/index.rst

-.. bib-clean documentation master file, created by sphinx-quickstart.
+.. bib-ami documentation master file, created by sphinx-quickstart.

-Welcome to bib-clean's documentation!
+Welcome to bib-ami's documentation!
 =====================================

-**bib-clean** is a Python tool to merge and clean BibTeX files.
+**bib-ami** is a Python tool to merge and clean BibTeX files.
 Currently, it consolidates all `.bib` files from a directory into a single output file.
 Future versions will include deduplication, DOI validation, and metadata refreshing.

 .. toctree::
    :maxdepth: 2